Creating VSIX Chocolatey Packages

 Uninstall-VisualStudioVsixExtension @parameters

-Creating and updating several VSIX packages could be further automated using the above helper function in combination with tools such as the Chocolatey Auto Updater (AU).
+Creating and updating several VSIX packages could be further automated using the above helper function in combination with tools such as the Chocolatey Auto Updater.